Return To Learn Plan/Info

 Free Student Meals

 The district has received a meal waiver from the USDA to provide ALL meals to ALL students for FREE!
 The free meals will continue through the end of the 2020-2021 school year.
 Students attending school in-person are encouraged to either stay and eat a free hot lunch or grab a sack lunch as they are dismissed to take with them.
-A third option is available for parents where they can come through a grab & go line in the new service we are offering (see below).
-Families with remote learners at home are encouraged to take advantage of this new free grab & go meal distribution service.
+A third option is available for parents where they can come through a grab & go line (see below).
+Families with remote learners at home are encouraged to take advantage of the free grab & go meal distribution service.

 Where: John Deere Middle School and Wilson Middle School

 What: Students can receive 2 breakfasts and 2 lunches on Mondays and Wednesdays; 1 breakfast and 1 lunch on Fridays

 Who: All MCV students are eligible and any family can go to either location.
 Families can receive meals for any children in the household 18 and under.

 How: Families are asked to remain in their cars for the grab & go service.